NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/ajaxblocks/README.txt

 and the page caching for anonymous users is a great benefit, but there are some pieces of information that have to be dynamic.

 The classical example is Ubercart sites which has to show the cart content in a block.
-The other example is showing random pictures or liks to nodes (from some view output which randomizes data).
+The other example is showing random pictures or links to nodes (from some view output which randomizes data).

 The module is a fork of existing module: http://drupal.org/project/ajaxify_regions